wayne-wang-1119/Gothub/README.md

 ## Git-of-Thoughts (gots)

-This is a cli that runs in a git repo.
+This is a CLI that runs in a git repo (no GitHub).

 ## Gothub (gothub)

-This is a hub that supports multiple users.
+This is a server/hub that supports multiple users.